-You are expected to actively engage in all learning experiences and learning activities which underpin the learning content in this course.
-You are expected to engage with the learning content and learning activities outside of timetabled Learning Experiences (class) times as an active agent of your learning.
+You are expected to actively engage in all learning experiences which underpin the learning content in this course.
+You are expected to engage with the learning content and learning activities outside of timetabled class times.
+This requires you to be an active agent of your learning.
 You are expected to bring all necessary learning resources to class such as the required textbook and /or Workbook.
 In addition, you are encouraged to BYOD (bring your own device) to class such as a laptop or tablet.
 This is not a requirement as computer lab facilities are available on campus, however, the use of such devices in the classroom is encouraged with appropriate and considerate use principles being a priority.